 “Smile, my dear,” Jack gritted into her ear.
 “I’m hoping we can still salvage your virtue, no matter what happened, really, between you and the good doctor.
 If I see him near you again, I’ll kill him.”

-If you just can’t wait to see if you’ve won, here’s the Amazon link to buy!
+If you just can’t wait to see if you’ve won, click the link to buy on Amazon